Access Denied

 What this means for cooking: Focus on blood sugar response patterns.
 Monitor your glucose 2 hours after meals to see which recipes work best for you.
 You may find that 40g of carbs from lentils causes a smaller spike than 30g from pasta—individual responses vary.
 The recipes in this guide provide starting points, but you'll customize based on your results.

-Weight management intersection: About 80-90% of people with Type 2 diabetes are also working on weight management.
+Weight management intersection: Many people with Type 2 diabetes are also working on weight management.
 The good news: the same cooking strategies that stabilize blood sugar—high protein, high fiber, controlled carbs—also support sustainable weight loss.
 You don't need separate "diabetes meals" and "weight loss meals."
 They're the same.
 For comprehensive guidance on this overlap, see our Ultimate Guide to the GLP-1 Diet, which addresses nutrition for people using GLP-1 medications for both diabetes and weight management.

 Medication interactions: Some oral diabetes medications (like sulfonylureas) can cause low blood sugar if you skip meals or eat much less than usual.
 When cooking, maintain relatively consistent meal sizes and timing.
 If you're experimenting with lower-carb cooking, work with your healthcare provider to adjust medications—don't just suddenly drop carb intake dramatically.